Minimmit: Fast Finality with Even Faster Blocks: Introduction

-This document describes Minimmit, which differs from other protocols with 2-round finality \cite{fba,SBFT,alpen,hydran,kudzu} by foregoing the \emph{slow path} that is used by most previous protocols when 2-round finality fails, and by allowing processors to proceed immediately to the next view upon receiving a quorum of votes that is smaller than that required for finality.
-The idea behind this approach is that, in a globally distributed network of processors with a range of connection speeds, receiving a smaller quorum of votes ($2f+1$ votes) will often take significantly less time than waiting for the larger quorum ($n-f$ votes).
-Requiring the smaller quorum for view progression therefore reduces view latency (time between views).
+This paper describes Minimmit, which differs from previous protocols with 2-round finality by foregoing the \emph{slow path} that is used by most previous protocols when 2-round finality fails, and by allowing processors to proceed to the next view after receiving only $2f+1$ votes.
+The idea behind this tradeoff is that, in a globally distributed network of processors with a range of connection speeds, receiving a smaller quorum of votes will often take significantly less time than waiting for a larger quorum of votes.
+Requiring the smallest possible quorum for view progression therefore reduces view latency (time between views).
 This also reduces transaction latency, i.e., the time it takes to finalise transactions, since transactions wait for less time before being included in a block.